|

 products.
 Registering your domain name will at very least prevent someone else

 from using it.
-More important, however, is that with your own use on the Internet it
+More important, however, is that with your own use on the Web

 becomes a constant positive reinforcement.